StefanAjax/Stuns-AterbrukslabbetFork/docs/setup.md

     pnpm i
     ```

-1. Enter an appropriate name for the new migration when prompted to do so.

 1. Create a `.env` file in the root of the project and paste in the following:

 ```sh